 Arizona Cardinals: Protection for Kyler Murray

-Secondary needs: coverage help, interior defensive line
+Secondary needs: coverage help, pass-rushing help

 With no additions to the offensive line outside of returning left tackle D.J.
 Humphries, the Cardinals still need to address the group up front through free agency and the draft.
 Kyler Murray was at fault for the most sacks of any quarterback in the NFL this past season, so the pass protection wasn’t as bad as it might seem — and it was much improved over last season — but the Cardinals were one of the worst run-blocking teams in the NFL by PFF grade.
 Right tackle would be the first position to address.